The Fed Says Inflation Is Hotter Than Expected — But It Should Cool Next Year

 The Fed also sees slightly slower economic growth

-Meanwhile, committee members think the U.S. economy will grow by 5.9% this year, a slight downshift from three months ago, when committee members were forecasting gross domestic product (GDP) growth of 7%.
+Meanwhile, committee members think the U.S. economy will grow by 5.9% this year, a slight downshift from three months ago, when they were forecasting gross domestic product (GDP) growth of 7%.
 That could be partially offset by somewhat faster-than-expected growth in 2022.

+U.S. employers added just 235,000 jobs in August after adding more than a million jobs the month before.
+A surge in new coronavirus cases tied to the delta variant likely discouraged people from traveling, eating out and attending live entertainment.
+At the same time, uncertainty about in-person schooling has made it harder for parents to return to work.

 The central bank has been buying at least $120 billion worth of Treasury and mortgage securities each month, in an effort to support the economy and keep long-term interest rates low.